yu-hsuan-tseng/ards-bootstrap/README.md

 ## Prerequisite
 Remember to put cohort-description.csv to this repository before you run shellscript

-file should be placed in `dataset/cohort-description.csv`
+file should be named as `cohort-description.csv`

 ## Run bootstrap
 `sh bootstrap.sh`